jupyter/docker-stacks/docs/maintaining/new-images-and-packages-policy.md

-# Policy on adding new images and packages
+# New images / packages policy

 There are many things we consider while adding new images and packages.